Lindsay Lohan avoids jail in plea deal, gets 90 days in rehab

 The actress has been jailed or placed under house arrest for short periods numerous times since 2007, including three times in 2011.
 She has also spent at least five periods in rehab in the last six years.

-She underwent court-ordered psychological counseling in 2012, and has claimed in numerous TV and magazine interviews that she is a changed woman and understands her past mistakes.
+She underwent court-ordered psychological counselling in 2012, and has claimed in numerous TV and magazine interviews that she is a changed woman and understands her past mistakes.

 Lohan arrived 45 minutes late for her trial on Monday after taking an overnight flight to Los Angeles from New York and dashing through rush-hour traffic to the courthouse.